digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 Here is a sample list of binary values, corresponding to decimal values, in an 8-bit system.
 In the right-most column, we have 10 decimals, 0 through 9, and their corresponding binary values.
 In an 8-bit system, the complete list would show 256 possible values.

 You may have noticed that, there seems to be a pattern in the placement of 1s and 0s for each decimal going up in succession.
-Bytes are not arbitrarily assigned to decimals: there is a mathematical system behind that make it so, if you take a binary value, you can reverse-engineer it to determine, in a few steps, the decimal value it represents.
+Bytes are not arbitrarily assigned to decimals: there is a mathematical system, corresponding to chains of logic gates that are the physical manifestation of math (adding, subtracting, etc.) behind that make it so, if you take a binary value, you can reverse-engineer it to determine, in a few steps, the decimal value it represents.

 -->